CHOPR COBRE Research Projects

 - Specific Aim 2: Explore the impact of classes of peer victimization and protective factors on early psychosocial and mental health outcomes for rural and AI youth.

 CHOICES for AI Teens (CHAT): Prevention of Alcohol Exposed Pregnancies with American Indian Adolescents

-Principal Investigator: Jessica Hanson, PhD
+Project Lead: Jessica Hanson, PhD

-Mentors: Dr. Karen Ingersoll, University of Virginia
+Mentor: Dr. Karen Ingersoll, University of Virginia

 - Specific Aim 1: Utilize community input to revise and adapt the OST CHOICES Program curriculum for use with female AI adolescents aged 14-18.

 - Specific Aim 2: Pilot test the revised OST CHOICES curriculum with female AI adolescents at-risk for AEP, including utilizing technology-based follow-up data collection methods.

 Inside CRCAIH interview with the CHAT project COMING SOON

 Exploring the Role of American Indian Undergraduates' Social Networks During the Transition to College